Kindred

 Intelligent Discipline Weighting

 Not every discipline applies equally to every topic.
-Before constructing arguments, the Symposis framework assesses which of its twelve disciplinary lenses (philosophy, science, law, history, economics, political science, technology, national security, public policy, international/comparative, humanistic/cultural, and arts & cultural expression) are most relevant to the specific question.
+Before constructing arguments, the Symposis framework assesses which of its twelve disciplines (philosophy, science, law, history, economics, political science, technology, national security, public policy, international/comparative, humanistic/cultural, and arts & cultural expression) are most relevant to the specific question.

 The most relevant disciplines receive the deepest treatment.
 Less relevant disciplines are included only if they have something meaningful to contribute.
 Disciplines with nothing substantive to say are omitted.
 Silence from a discipline is more honest than a forced argument.